The Ultimate Guide to the Best Hair, Skin, and Nails Vitamins

 NAC, or N-acetyl-cysteine, has many uses in dermatology.
 One of those uses does relate to protecting the skin from dark spots.
 When you get a zit or other inflammation of the skin, your body responds by healing the trauma.
 This healing response also produces large amounts of melanin, which can sometimes leave you with a dark spot.
 If you apply NAC to this spot, it goes straight to the cells that create melanin, in the basal layer of the skin.
 NAC stops the production of melanin, resulting in fewer dark spots and an even skin tone.
 (4)

 It’s worth noting that skin lighteners can be dangerous and NAC is not intended for overall skin lightening.
 It can only block more melatonin from being made, not necessarily reverse existing melatonin.
 Still, NAC has proven useful for preventing acne.
 In a double-blind study, people using 5% NAC topical gel experienced significantly better results, especially a reduction in acne, than those who got a placebo.
-(5) Some skin supplements, like Douglas Labs Skin Clarify, contain NAC to help limit breakouts and lessen the likelihood of any dark spots that may result from a breakout.
+(5) Some skin supplements, like Simply Good to Grow Hair, Skin and Nails, contain NAC to help limit breakouts and lessen the likelihood of any dark spots that may result from a breakout.

 Which supplement is best for skin and hair?